MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 > Proxy server configurations are not supported with versions of Android prior to version 10.
 For more information, see [VpnService.Builder](https://developer.android.com/reference/android/net/VpnService.Builder#setHttpProxy%28android.net.ProxyInfo%29) in that Android developer documentation.

 > [!NOTE]
-> Customer must ensure that their Android LOB applications support direct proxy or Proxy Auto-Configuration (PAC) for both MDM and MAM.
+> Make sure your Android LOB applications support direct proxy or Proxy Auto-Configuration (PAC) for both MDM and MAM.

 The following considerations can help you configure the Linux server and your environment for success: